raelovejoy/raelovejoy/README.md

 ## 🧠 B10

-I’m a curious human, systems explorer, generalist, and lifelong signal-tuner.
+I’m a curious human, generalist, and lifelong signal-tuner.
 Drawn to the patterns beneath complexity—where emotion meets infrastructure, and meaning meets motion.

 I build, break, repair, document, and dream.